peterwetherall/skeleton-nea/README.md

 # skeleton-nea
 Skeleton with buttons for Aussie NEA.

-A skeleton with clickable bones for an Australian NEA-type project.
+A skeleton with clickable bones for a Computer Science project.

 Created using Python and the Tkinter library.